JBC CD-2BC Professional Soldering Station vs Weller WE1010NA Digital Soldering Station

 Which is better, the JBC CD-2BC Professional Soldering Station or the Weller WE1010NA Digital Soldering Station?

 It depends on your use case.
-JBC CD-2BC Professional Soldering Station (JBC, $729): The JBC CD-2BC is the soldering station you buy when 'good enough' isn't anymore.
-If you do PCB rework professionally — or you're a serious hobbyist tired of fighting temperature drift on dense boards — the JBC's thermal recovery and cartridge-as-heater design make every other station feel coarse.
-Overkill for occasional hobby use; transformative for daily bench work.
-Weller WE1010NA Digital Soldering Station (Weller, $99): The WE1010NA trades Hakko's precision for raw wattage and lower entry cost.
+JBC CD-2BC Professional Soldering Station (JBC, Offer unconfirmed): The JBC CD-2BC is a professional-tier cartridge station whose manufacturer-documented architecture is aimed at frequent PCB rework.
+This site has not independently bench-tested its recovery or temperature stability, so buyers should treat the premium as a workflow and ecosystem decision, not a proven performance multiplier.
+It is difficult to justify for occasional hobby use.
+Weller WE1010NA Digital Soldering Station (Weller, $115): The WE1010NA trades Hakko's precision for raw wattage and lower entry cost.
 For beginners and hobbyists who solder intermittently, it's excellent.
 Professionals who care about tight temp stability should step up to FX-888D or better.

 How much does the JBC CD-2BC Professional Soldering Station cost vs the Weller WE1010NA Digital Soldering Station?